brianconroy/plague/case_study/data/data_dictionary.md

 # Data Dictionary

-Due to data sharing restrictions from the California Department of Public Health stemming from privacy concerns around the implications of plague occurrence for real estate prices, etc, the counts of positive and negative rodents in this dataset have been simulated from our fitted model.
-The R data file accompanying this paper contains a list with the following elements.
+Due to data sharing restrictions from the California Department of Public Health the counts of positive and negative rodents in this dataset have been simulated from our fitted (shared latent process) model.
+The R data file **plague_data_simulated.rds** accompanying this paper contains a list with the following elements.

 * **Y_loc**: counts of sampling events conducted in each grid cell of the study region.
 * **Y_pos**: counts of disease positive rodents collected in each grid cell that has been sampled by the surveillance system.